Council of Economic Advisers

-The Council of Economic Advisers (CEA) is a United States agency within the Executive Office of the President established in 1946, which advises the President of the United States on economic policy.
+The Council of Economic Advisers (CEA) is a United States agency within the Executive Office of the President established in 1946, which advises the president of the United States on economic policy.
 The CEA provides much of the empirical research for the White House and prepares the publicly-available annual Economic Report of the President.
+The council is made up of its chairperson and generally two to three additional member economists.
+Its chairperson requires appointment and Senate confirmation, and its other members are appointed by the president.

 Activities

 Economic Report of the President

-The report is published by the CEA annually in February, no later than 10 days after the Budget of the US Government is submitted.
+The report is published by the CEA annually in February, no later than 10 days after the budget of the US government is submitted.
 The president typically writes a letter introducing the report, serving as an executive summary.
-The report proceeds with several hundred pages of qualitative and quantitative research reviewing the impact of economic activity in the previous year, outlining economic goals for the coming year (based on the President's economic agenda), and making numerical projections of economic performance and outcomes.
-Public criticism usually accompanies its release, sometimes attacking the importance placed or not placed on particular data or goals.
+The report proceeds with several hundred pages of qualitative and quantitative research reviewing the impact of economic activity in the previous year, outlining economic goals for the coming year (based on the president's economic agenda), and making numerical projections of economic performance and outcomes.
 The data referenced or used in the report are from the Bureau of Economic Analysis and U.S. Bureau of Labor Statistics.